Knowledge-Wisdom-Understanding/recon/README.md

   -f FILE, --file FILE  File of IPv4 Targets to Scan -w WEB, --web WEB     Get open ports for IPv4 address, then only Enumerate
                         Web & and Dns Services
+  -i, --ignore {http,httpcms,ssl,sslcms,smb,dns,proxy,proxycms,fulltcp,topports}
+                        Services to ignore during scan.
   -b {ftp,smb,http,ssh}, --brute {ftp,smb,http,ssh}
                         Experimental! - Brute Force ssh,smb,ftp, or http. -t, --target is REQUIRED.
 Must supply only one protocol at a time.
-Since there are already many stand-alone bruteforce tools out there, for ssh, first valid users will be enumerated before password brute is initiated, when no user or passwords are supplied as options.
+For ssh, first valid users will be enumerated before password brute is initiated, when no user or passwords are supplied as options.
   -p PORT, --port PORT  port for brute forcing argument.
 If no port specified,
                         default port will be used
   -u USER, --user USER  Single user name for brute forcing, for SSH, if no